LucidMach/Blog/src/content/blog/viz-how-nn.md

 > there's a lot of cool things to discuss when it comes to the intution behind activation functions, a separate blog post on it maybe....

-### Univeral Approximation Theorem
+# How Neurons Network to Learn

-before we look at UAT, we've gotta understand what's happens when 2 neuron form a network, and how they learn...
+let's try to understand what actually happens when 2 neurons form a network, and how they learn...

 <center>